-In our first WordPress Speed guide, we’ll guide you through 18 different ways you can speed up your WordPress website and keep it running as fast as possible.
+In our WordPress Speed guide for 2020, we’ll guide you through 18 different ways you can speed up your WordPress website and keep it running as fast as possible.
 Before we get into the nitty gritty tips we’ll explain why WordPress speed is important.

 Why does speed matter?